xturavaina/nacento-connector/README.md

 ## Roadmap (subject to change)

+- [ ] Enhance the the bussiness logic, as of today, the bulk sync/async is invoking the single sku processing logic, LOL!
-- [ ] Enhance the statistics returned in bulk processing results.
+- [ ] Enhance the statistics returned in bulk processing results. (maybe improve integration with magento default uuid)
-- [ ] Add a CLI command for batch synchronization and testing.
 - [ ] Implement unit and integration tests.
-- [ ] Optional: Fallback to local media for admin previews.

 ---